puppyledger/Bash-Sugar/README.txt

 Bash::Sugar is a collection of many utilities for file and environment management.
 Many of these are generic sysadmin utilities, but some are specific to managing perl projects.
-They can be devided up into formats, stream editors, file interrogators and file management tools.
+They can be divided up into formats, stream editors, file interrogators and file manipulation tools.

 What is different about Bash::Sugar, is that the programs are implemented both as perl methods, and as commands via simple symbolic links.
 This allows identical functionality when writing tools in perl, or in bash.

-Much of the impetus for these tools is the difficulty inherent to nesting data structures and escapes in Bash.
-By using the tools in Bash::Sugar you can quickly generate highly dynamic jobs in one command line statement.

 Implementation of dual language functionality is by using symlinks to the included program "sugar", which acts as